 Let’s start by looking at some key features of tenancy in common:

 - Ownership shares don’t need to be equal.
 If someone has more to invest, or less, that’s perfectly fine.
 With tenancy in common, you can split ownership in a way that fits your situation.
 This differs from joint tenancy, in which every owner has an equal share.

 - You can sell your share of the property.
 The only time this isn’t the case is if you’ve signed a legal contract saying otherwise.
 In any case, your co-ownership agreement should address the sale of the home in a clear, direct way.

 - You can set up a trust saying who will inherit your ownership share if you die.
 Want to learn more about trusts?
 This Investopedia article is a great place to start.

 - You’ve got control over your ownership terms.
 How will maintenance be handled?
 Will you allow vacation rentals?
 What about pets?
 All of this can—and should—be outlined in your co-ownership agreement.

 Your Co-Ownership Agreement

 A good co-ownership agreement lays out the rules of the road for all three phases of co-buying: purchase, management, and sale.
-Writing one can feel overwhelming, which is why we’ve made a free online tool to take you through it step by step.
-After you’ve finished, you’ll have a document that a real estate attorney can use to make a legal agreement specifically for your state or province.
-You’ll also have taken a big step on your co-buying journey.
-Let’s get started!
+Writing one can feel overwhelming, which is why we developed an online Agreement Builder to take you through it step by step.
+Visit the Agreement Builder page to find out more!